ceph/ceph/doc/radosgw/multisite.rst

 Pull a Realm
 ~~~~~~~~~~~~

-To pull a realm from the node containing the master zone group and
+To pull a realm from the node that contains both the master zonegroup and
-master zone to a node containing a secondary zone group or zone, execute
+master zone to a node that contains a secondary zonegroup or zone, run ``realm
-``realm pull`` on the node that will receive the realm configuration.
+pull`` on the node that will receive the realm configuration:

 .. prompt:: bash #